eisfeuer/modutram/README.md

 #### Access asset id
 You gets the asset id by calling the function `asset:getAssetId()`

+### Decorations
+Decorations are modules you can fix on assets.
+For example a clock on the station building.

+#### Add decoration slots
+You may define decoration slots on assets.
+To add an decoration slot to a asset you have to call the function `asset:addDecorationSlot(result, decorationId, slotType, transformation, spacing, shape)`
+`decorationId` is like the asset id on asset slots.
+All other ids are the same like the `addAssetSlot()` function

+#### Access parent modules
+You can access the asset by calling `getParentAsset()`.
+You has access to the grid module by calling `getParentGridModule()`

 ### Utils
 Utils are tiny various functions which make module building easier.